-The grant application process will open September 1, 2018.
+We are accepting applications for grant funding, starting September 1.
 The deadline for submitting your online application will be October 15, 2018.
 Note that we are moving to direct grants rather than reimbursement grants!

 Each year we provide funds to support numerous public activities in Medford in the areas of arts and culture, including lectures, concerts, festivals, performances, classes, and school field trips.
 The following link will provide application guidelines and instructions: Apply for grants.